nicholaswilde/recipes/docs/mexican/chipotle-inspired-vegan-burrito-bowls.md

 ### Step 4

 Build bowls starting with rice, then corn and beans, then tofu.
-Top with cilantro, pico de gallo, and guacamole.
+Top with cilantro, pico de gallo, and [guacamole][3].

 ## :link: Source